Skip to main content

 • Using non-equivalent “generic” lamps where OEM specs are required

-• Ignoring ozone-producing vs. ozone-free lamp variants
+• Ignoring ozone-producing vs ozone-free requirements

 Need help selecting?